 This explains why you’re still reading this article trying to figure out why your website isn’t converting.

-Testimonials are most powerful in context, right next to the claims you make – on your homepage, About or Services page – and this is where they belong.Did you know?
+Testimonials are most powerful in context, right next to the claims you make – on your homepage, About, services or landing pages – and this is where they belong.Did you know?
 Testimonial page weakens your social proof, and testimonial carousels make your prospects skip your testimonials altogether.Click To Tweet